theocerutti/SortingVisualizer/README.md

 # Sorting Visualizer

-A simple SFML Sorting Visualizer.
+A simple transformable SFML Sorting Visualizer.

 Every sorting algorithms are not home-made (Taken from GeeksForGeeks)